Hardanger fiddle: Tunings

-Unlike the violin, the hardingfele is a transposing instrument, meaning that sheet music for the hardingfele is written in a key other than the one in which the instrument sounds when it plays that music.
+Unlike the violin, the hardingfele is a transposing instrument, meaning sheet music for the hardingfele is written in a key other than the one where the instrument sounds when it plays that music.
 Specifically, the hardingfele is a D instrument, meaning that the hardingfele's written C corresponds to D on a non-transposing instrument, such as the piano.
 The notes given below for tunings are therefore relative to the hardingfele's written A, not to a concert A.

 The understrings are tuned to vibrate according to the main tuning.
 For example, when the main strings are tuned A-D-A-E, the understrings are tuned B-D-E-F♯-A. The tuning largely depends on the region in which the instrument is being played, or the requirements of a particular tune.